 2. Make sure your paperwork is accurate and up-to-date:

-If you want to travel with your pet, it is important to have all the correct paperwork.
-For instance, many destinations require thorough health documents of the incoming pets, authenticated by their vets.
+If you want to travel with your pet, it is important to have the correct paperwork.
+For instance, many destinations require thorough health documents of the incoming pets authenticated by their vets.
 Here, the vets will confirm that all the vaccinations of the pet are complete.

 Apart from that, you must carry photocopies of your pet’s medical and vaccination records.
 Photocopies of your pet’s insurance cards and policies are also important.
-Ensure to jot down important phone numbers that include the contact of your vet, a 24-hour emergency veterinary hospital, and your pet’s insurance agent.
+Ensure to jot down significant phone numbers that include your vet’s contact, a 24-hour emergency veterinary hospital, and your pet’s insurance agent.

 A lot of times, traveling can make the pets dehydrated.
 To avoid this, make sure to carry an extra pack of water bottles for your furry companion.
-Also, keep a portable water dish to easily feed your pet.
+Also, keep a portable water dish to feed your pet easily.

 It is advisable to take regular stops for water if traveling by car.
 Another effective way of helping your pets feel hydrated is by giving them wet food instead of dry.

 It is not necessary that your favorite accommodation might also welcome your little pet Fortunately, many pet-friendly accommodations have come up that offer perks like doggie daycare, pet spa, etc. So make sure to carefully go through the hotel policy to check if they allow pets.